moorepants/eme185/content/pages/instructor-guide.rst

 - [All] Have co-grading meeting for report 2
 - [All] Grade report 2
+- [All TAs] Grab bills of materials from report 2 and put on Drive
+- [Lead TA] Generate lightning talk grade sheets.
 - [Lead TA] Send feedback form to clients to see how they feel things are going.